Synonyms: Dichopogon APNI*

 Description: Perennial herbs, roots with stalked or sessile tubers.

-Leaves radical, erect, linear to lanceolate, flat, often withering early; leaf fibres from previous seasons often present.
+Leaves radical, linear, flat, often withering early; leaf fibres from previous seasons often present.

-Inflorescence racemose or paniculate; flowers usually 1–6 per node, chocolate- or vanilla-scented; pedicels erect to nodding, articulate close to flower.
-Tepals free, rotate to reflexed, not spirally twisted after flowering, bluish to purple to white; outer tepals narrow, 3–5-veined; inner tepals elliptic to circular.
-Stamens 6; filaments glabrous; anthers linear, longer than filaments, ± latrorse, dehiscing by longitudinal slits, with 2 or 4 densely hairy basal appendages.
+Inflorescence racemose or paniculate, scapose; flowers usually 1–9 per node, sometmes chocolate- or vanilla-scented, sometimes secund; pedicels erect, spreading to nodding, usually articulate close to flower.
+Tepals free, rotate to reflexed, not spirally twisted after flowering, pale blue, purple or white; outer tepals narrow, 3–5-veined; inner tepals elliptic to circular.
+Stamens 6; filaments glabrous or hirsute; anthers linear, longer than filaments, introrse to latrorse, dehiscing by longitudinal slits, sometimes with 2 or 4 densely hairy basal appendages.
 Ovules 1–6 per loculus; style simple.

-Fruit a capsule, sometimes enclosed in persistent perianth; seeds globose to angular, black.
+Fruit a capsule, sometimes enclosed by perianth; seeds globose to angular, black.

-Distribution and occurrence: World: 6 species, Australia & New Guinea.
-Australia: 6 species (5 species endemic), all states except N.T.
+Distribution and occurrence: World: 18 species, Australia, New Zealand & New Caledonia, Madagascar.
+Australia: 13 species (12 endemic), all states.

 | ||Key to the species|| |